What is Bed and ISA?

 About your ISA allowance

 Every UK resident gets an ISA allowance, which dictates how much you can put into your ISA each tax year.
-In 2018-19, it’s £20,000.
+In 2019-20, it’s £20,000.
 You can put your entire annual allowance into a cash, an investment, or an innovative finance ISA.
 Or, alternatively, you can split your allowance between these three types of ISA and the lifetime ISA.
-However, with a lifetime ISA you can only pay in up to £4,000 in each tax year.
+However, with a lifetime ISA you can only pay in up to £4,000 in each tax year, and they are only available for individuals under the age of 40.

 Dividends received in ISAs are also exempt from tax.
 If investments are held outside an ISA, the Dividend Allowance means that individuals receive their first £2,000 in dividends tax-free, but any dividends above this amount will be charged at 7.5% for basic rate taxpayers, 32.5% for higher rate taxpayers and 38.1% for additional rate taxpayers.
 Income from cash, funds, gilts or bonds held outside an ISA is only tax-free if it is not more than the £1,000 Personal Savings Allowance (PSA) if you’re a basic rate taxpayer, or the £500 PSA if you’re a higher rate taxpayer.
 Additional rate taxpayers do not have a PSA.